 For example, ours would be: www.designrush.com/sitemap.xml

-Before you can submit your sitemap (which, by the way, you do on Google Search Console), you have to verify that you are the owner of the website through a series of quick and easy steps.
+Before you can submit your website and sitemap (which, by the way, you do on Google Search Console), you have to verify that you are the owner of the website through a series of quick and easy steps.